sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/github_issues.rst.txt

 And to see what other people recommend, please check out `this forum <https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example>`__.

-Good example of a GitHub issue
+Example of a Good GitHub issue
 ----------------------------------

 * Provide a code example